coder-selvarajan/mywiki/docs/swift/swift-basics-part1.md

 ---
-id: swift-basics-udemy
+id: swift-basics-part1
-title: Swift Basics (from udemy.com)
+title: Swift Basics - Part 1
-sidebar_label: Swift Basics (udemy)
+sidebar_label: Swift Basics - Part 1
 ---

-> This page was created while I was learning Swift with **udemy.com** course

 Swift 4 is a new programming language developed by Apple Inc for iOS and OS X development.
 Swift 4 adopts the best of C and Objective-C, without the constraints of C compatibility.